 Additionally, wherever possible, our Board of Directors will attempt to use non-cash consideration to satisfy obligations.
 In many instances, we believe that the noncash consideration will consist of restricted shares of our common stock, preferred stock or warrants to purchase shares of our common stock.
 Our Board of Directors has authority, without action or vote of the shareholders, but subject to NASDAQ rules and regulations (which generally require shareholder approval for any transactions which would result in the issuance of more than 20% of our then outstanding shares of common stock or voting rights representing over 20% of our then outstanding shares of stock, subject to certain exceptions), to issue all or part of the authorized but unissued shares of common stock, preferred stock or warrants to purchase such shares of common stock.
-In addition, we may attempt to raise capital by selling shares of our common stock book value, and that dilution may be material.
+In addition, we may attempt to raise capital by selling shares of our common stock, possibly at a discount to market in the future.
+These actions will result in dilution of the ownership interests of existing shareholders, may further dilute common stock value, and that dilution may be material.
 Such issuances may also serve to enhance existing management's ability to maintain control of us, because the shares may be issued to parties or entities committed to supporting existing management.